Keyboard shortcuts

 Deploy from Template

 After creating your repository, the binding will automatically start building.
-You can check the compilation progress in the Actions page of your new repository.
+Monitor the progress on the Actions page of your repository.

 • Cargo Check - Rust code validation